-- 82. Condition 15 requires access to be provided to the northern site boundary to avoid prejudicing the potential development of adjoining safeguarded land.
-Condition 16 requires submission of a Travel Plan in the interests of promoting sustainable transport.
-Condition 17 requires submission of a Local Labour Agreement in order to secure local economic benefits in accordance with the CS. - 83.
+- 84. Conditions 8 and 9 require details of surface and foul water drainage to be submitted in the interests of managing risks of flooding and pollution.
+Condition 10 requires finished floor levels to be approved in the interests of protecting the character and appearance of the area and the living conditions of nearby residents. - 85.
+Condition 11 requires submission of a Travel Plan in the interests of promoting sustainable transport.
+Condition 12 requires submission of a Local Labour Agreement in order to secure local economic benefits in accordance with the CS. - 86.
 Some conditions require details to be approved before development commences.
-This is necessary for conditions 5, 6, 8 and 17 because they relate to matters arising during construction.
-It is necessary for conditions 7, 9, 10, 11, 12 and 15 because they relate to matters affecting the design and/or layout of the scheme.
-It is necessary for condition 14 in order to provide certainty in relation to the delivery of the scheme as approved.
+This is necessary for conditions 4, 5, 6, 7 and 12 because they relate to matters arising during construction.
+It is necessary for conditions 8, 9 and 10 because they relate to matters affecting the design and/or layout of the scheme.